amper5and/node-google-voice/readme.md

 * [xml2js](https://github.com/Leonidas-from-XIV/node-xml2js/)
 * [jsdom](https://github.com/tmpvar/jsdom)

-npm should take care of dependencies, but in case it fails to do so, try installing those modules independently.
+[npm](https://github.com/isaacs/npm) should take care of dependencies, but in case it fails to do so, try installing those modules (and *their* dependencies) independently.

 ### Node.js version
 I've only tested google-voice in Node 0.4.7.
 Theoretically, it should work fine in older versions, as long as:

 * those versions are supported by the dependencies and
 * the particular Node version's `https` is not much different from v0.4.7's.
-This is the only major core Node module used by google-voice.
+This is the only major core Node module used by node-google-voice.

 ## Instantiate a Google Voice client